Frequently Asked Questions

 Dominant Paradigm: The monolithic and homogenized culture prevalent in the Western world, characterized by capitalism (more specifically neoliberalism), patriarchy, racism, and other systems of oppression.

-Ecological Anxiety: The chronic fear of environmental doom.
+Ecological Anxiety (also called Eco-Anxiety or Climate Anxiety): The chronic fear of environmental doom.

-Emotional Processing: The process by which people identify, discuss, and manage extreme feelings, in order to gradually reduce the amount of emotional reactivity that occurs in response to the thoughts and events that gave rise to such feelings.
+Emotional Processing: The process by which we identify, recognize, name, and engage with extreme feelings, in order to gradually reduce the amount of emotional reactivity that occurs in response to the thoughts and events that gave rise to such feelings.